brownzach125/LeagueOracle/README.md

 ####Setup
 Setup a mysql database.<br>
-Fill in the Creds.json file with the info for you database.<br> Get a riot games dev key/s.
-Requires League of Legends Account:<br>
+Fill in the Creds.json file with the info for you database.<br>
+- You are to fill out each field that has a % in it. ""s Are provided to show where strings are expected in the host, user, password, and db fields.
+The port field only needs an integer.

+Get a riot games dev key/s.
+Requires League of Legends Account.
+You can get these at the following links:<br>
 - [League of Legends Account](https://signup.na.leagueoflegends.com/en/signup/index?realm_key=na)
 - [API Key](https://developer.riotgames.com/)

-Fill in the Keys.txt file with your keys and the program can be run. <br>
+Fill in the Keys.txt file with your API key and the program can be run. <br>
 Due to Riot API Rate limits you willl likely need to leave crawler running for some time togather enough data before classifiers can predict effictively.